JauJau088/morse-code-decryptor-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/camilevahviraki/decode-morse.
+Bug reports and pull requests are welcome on GitHub at [issues page](../../issues/).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are welcome.
 Fill free to reach us or contact in the issue page.

 ## Show your support